jbemmel/netsim-examples/BGP/EVPN-VXLAN-to-hosts/README.md

 ```
 This changes the BGP peering session between the spines from iBGP to eBGP

-Interestingly, this causes the leaves to now receive a default route:
+Interestingly, this causes the leaves to now receive a default route, via the Linux host:
 ```
 Different AS:
 A:leaf1a# show network-instance default route-table ipv4-unicast summary